READY LAWN WELLINGTON

 Locally grown Wellington ready lawn is the quickest way to achieve that new lawn.
 Seeing as it is essentially an instant lawn there is no germination period waiting for the lawn to come through.
 Once the installation is done your lawn is essentially finished.
 With a good watering schedule for a couple of weeks post-installation, your new ready lawn will serve you well for years to come.

 It is often the last phase of landscaping and is what ties together our Wellington landscaping projects.
 If you are looking to install your own ready lawn, this DIY guide is for you.
-If you are looking to get the install done for you, get in touch with The Decksmiths for a free quote.
+If you are looking to get the install done for you, get in touch with Landscapers Wellington for a free quote.

 Although ready lawn is one of the more expensive options for a new lawn, it is in reality quite cost-efficient when comparing the husbandry required to nurture a hand sown lawn.
 Hand sowed lawns can look great but need someone available to water the lawn twice a day for at least a few weeks.